-1.16.2 Infection Control
+1.16.2 Infection Prevention and Control

-- A. The nursing facility shall be responsible for no less than the following: - 1.
-Establishing and maintaining a nursing facility-wide infection surveillance program;
+A. The nursing facility shall be responsible for no less than the following:

-- Developing and implementing written policies and procedures for the surveillance, prevention, and control of infections in all resident care departments/services; - 3.
-Establishing policies governing the admission and isolation of residents with known or suspected infectious diseases; - 4.
-Developing, evaluating and revising on a continuing basis infection control policies, procedures and techniques for all appropriate areas of nursing facility operation and services; - 5.
-Developing and implementing a system for evaluating and recording the occurrences of all infections relevant to employment (e.g., skin rash) among personnel and infections among residents; such records shall be made available to the licensing agency upon request; - 6.
-Implementing a TB infection control program requiring risk assessment and development of a TB infection control plan; early identification, treatment and isolation of strongly suspected or confirmed infectious TB residents; effective engineering controls; an appropriate respiratory protection program; health care worker TB training, education, counseling and screening; and evaluation of the program's effectiveness, per guidelines in Recommendations for Preventing the Spread of Vancomycin Resistance. - a.
+- 1. Establishing and maintaining a nursing facility-wide infection surveillance program; - Developing and implementing written policies and procedures for the surveillance, prevention, and control of infections in all resident carenursing facility departments/services; - 3.
+Establishing policies and practices governing the admission and isolation of residents with known or suspected infectious diseases; - 4.
+Developing, evaluating and revising on a continuing basis infection prevention and control policies, procedures and techniques for all appropriate areas of nursing facility operation and services; - 5.
+Developing and implementing a system for evaluating and recording the occurrences of all infections relevant to employment (e.g., skin rash) among personnel and infections among residents and communicable diseases among personnel; such records shall be made available to the licensing agency upon request; - 6.
+Implementing a TB infection control program requiring risk assessment and development of a TB infection control plan; early identification, treatment and isolation of strongly suspected or confirmed infectious TB residents; effective engineering controls; an appropriate respiratory protection program; health care worker TB training, education, counseling and screening; and evaluation of the program's effectiveness, per guidelines in Recommendations for Preventing the Spread of Vancomycin-Resistance. - a.
 The TB infection control plan shall include, at a minimum, a provision that residents shall be screened for TB, within fourteen (14) days of admission, and found to be free of active tuberculosis based upon the results of a negative two (2) step tuberculin skin test.
 If documented evidence is provided that the resident has had a two (2) step tuberculin skin test, performed within the most recent twelve (12) months prior to admission, that was negative, the requirements of this section shall be met. - 7.
-Developing and implementing an institution-specific strategic plan for the prevention and control of vancomycin resistance, with a special focus on vancomycin-resistant enterococci, per Part 20-15-7 of this Title, Immunization, Testing, and Health Screening for Health Care Workers.
+Developing and implementing an institution-specific strategic plan for the prevention and control of vancomycin resistance, with a special focus on vancomycin-resistant enterococci, per Part of this Title, Immunization, Testing, and Health Screening for Health Care Workers.
 (See also Guidelines for the Control of Vancomycin Resistant Enterococci (VRE) in Nursing and Extended Care Facilities for additional information on this issue). - 8.
-Developing and implementing protocols for: - a.
-Discharge planning to home that include full instruction to the family or caregivers regarding necessary infection control measures; and
+Developing and implementing protocols for:

-- b.
+- Discharge planning to home that include full instruction to the family or caregivers regarding necessary infection control measures; and - b.
 Hospital transfer of residents with infectious diseases which may present the risk of continuing transmission.
 Examples of such diseases include, but are not limited to, tuberculosis (TB), Methicillin resistant staphylococcus aureus (MRSA), vancomycin resistant enterococci (VRE), and clostridium difficile. - 9.
-Assuring that all resident care staff are available in order to assist in the prevention and control of infectious diseases and are provided with adequate direction, training, staffing and facilities to perform all required infection surveillance, prevention and control functions. - B. Infection control provisions shall be established for the mutual protection of residents, employees, and the public. - C. A continuing education program on infection control shall be conducted periodically for all staff.
+6. Assuring that all resident care staff are available in order to assist in the prevention and control of infectious diseases and are provided with adequate direction, training, staffing and facilities to perform all required infection surveillance, prevention and control functions support departments have adequate direction, training, staffing and facilities to perform required infection prevention and control functions; - B. Infection prevention and control provisions policies and procedures shall be established for the mutual protection of residents, employees, and the public. - C. A continuing education program on infection prevention and control shall be established and conducted periodically for all staff.